15% Off Branding & Free Base with any Patio Umbrella Purchase

 In addition to that, we also offer beer pipe fittings, quick disconnect fittings, and snap-lock beer fittings.

-If you are looking for a particular type of beer hose fittings and haven’t found it on our website, please write to us at firstname.lastname@example.org to inquire about availability.
+If you are looking for the best beer line tubing or a particular type of beer hose fittings and haven’t found it on our website, please write to us at firstname.lastname@example.org to inquire about availability.
 We have new arrivals every week and are always here to help.